elvodqa/pitchy/README.md

 ### Setting up config

-Config files is fairly easy to use.
+Setting up a config is really easy.
 For example, adding option to press K between 100 and 1000 pitch values is

 ```json
 {